porterbmoody/balmingilead/content/posts/The Restored Gospel of Jesus Christ.md

 *Brothers and Sisters*,

 I am grateful to be with you today.
 I live in New River, I am blessed to live in a beautiful place.
 I also express gratitude to be a member of the deer valley ward with great members and leaders.
-I also thank the stake members and leaders for the kind service.
+I also thank the stake members and leaders for their kind service.
 I have been greatly blessed to attend the ward and stake activites here.
-Brothers and Sisters, I am eager to share a special message that I have prepared.
+Brothers and Sisters, I am eager to share a message that I have prepared.

 2 Nephi 31:3 says,